Ischia Campania, Italy Travel Guide

 B&Bs or small hotels in central areas (Ischia Porto or Forio) present easy access to transport and activities.

-Seek out littleer B&Bs or guesthouses, often family-run.
+Seek out littleer B&Bs or guesthouses, often family-owned-run.
 Consider areas slightly outside major towns like Barano.

-Inland areas can be less expensive than coastal spots.
+Inland areas could be less expensive than coastal spots.

 Look for hotels very close to Castello Aragonese in Ischia Ponte.

-Certain accommodations incorporate existing thermal springs or historical structures into their design.
+Certain accommodations incorporate existing geothermal springs or ancient structures into their design.

 Discover properties that highlight the island's unique architectural styles, showing its nature.